 Why You’re So Hungry When Daylight Saving Time Begins

 If you feel a bit sleepy after daylight saving time (and hungry enough to eat a horse), you’re not alone.
-The average American loses 40 minutes of shut-eye the night after daylight saving time begins, according to University of Michigan sleep researchers.
+The average American loses 40 minutes of shut-eye the night after daylight saving time begins, according to the University of Michigan sleep researchers.

 To stay on track with your better-body goals and ward off extra pounds, sip extra water (staying adequately hydrated helps keep the munchies away) and check out these 30 Things to Do Before Bed to Lose Weight.